 2018 Shakira's El Dorado wins the Grammy Award for Best Latin Pop album, making her the first female performer to receive two trophies in that category.
 The first was for her 2001 live album, MTV Unplugged.

 2014 At a press conference, all four members of Mötley Crüe sign a "cessation of touring agreement" preventing them from ever touring again after 2015.
-They also announce "The Final Tour," after which they are legally obligated to disband.
+It prevents nothing: they kick off their next tour in 2022.

 2009 Billy Powell (Lynyrd Skynyrd and Vision keyboardist) dies of a heart attack in his Orange Park, Florida home.